Bakery Famous Banana Cream Pie With Graham Cracker Crust

 Instructions

-• In a medium bowl, muddle the 1 very ripe banana and add the vanilla extract and cinnamon.
+- In a medium bowl, muddle the 1 very ripe banana and add the vanilla extract and cinnamon.
 Pour the custard into the bowl over the banana mixture, and stir to combine completely.
-Place in the fridge for 24 hours (no need to cover it).
+Place in the fridge for at least 4 hours or overnight (no need to cover it).

 Notes